Ari-43/Support-Knowledge-Base/Misc.md

 5. Remove anything in the Java Runtime field

 ### Notes
 - This doesnt solve it for all users.
 Some have their Java runtime already set to default.
-As best I can tell, when this happens something about Minecraft’s Java runtime has changed.
+Usually when this doesn't work the user is playing a CurseForge modpack.
+It is still unknown why this happens.

 <hr>